Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 You can see how the carbon fiber material is wrapped around the steel core here.

-This metal core is then wrapped in a carbon fiber composite that lends the barrel all it’s cool properties, resulting in a barrel that’s better in nearly every conceivable way when compared to a traditional one.
+This metal core is then wrapped in a carbon fiber composite that lends the barrel all its cool properties.

-According to Proof Research, who is one of the premier makers of carbon fiber products and who we’ll talk more about in a minute, this gives us barrels with the following benefits:
+According to PROOF Research, one of the premier makers of carbon fiber barrels, this gives their barrels the following benefits:

 • Up to 64% lighter than traditional steel barrels of similar contour